ammarhakim/ammar-simjournal/je/je30/je30-coupled-hw.rst

   at which coupling boundary conditions are applied, and the region between them is the overlap region.
-The global and coupled simulations show *different* realizations of the flow. perturbations lead to different realizations of the flow.
+The global and coupled simulations show *different* realizations of the flow.

 Late in time when the system has become turbulent the solutions look visually different, but seem to be statistically similar.
 See below: